Vile Parle Assembly constituency

 Vile Parle Assembly constituency is one of the 288 Vidhan Sabha constituencies of Maharashtra state in western India.

 Overview

-Vile Parle (constituency number 167) is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.
+Vile Parle (constituency number 167) is one of the 26 Vidhan Sabha constituencies located in Mumbai Suburban district.
 The number of electors in 2009 was 272,381 (male 145,088, female 127,293).

-Vile Parle is part of the Mumbai North Central Lok Sabha constituency along with five other Vidhan Sabha segments, namely Kalina, Chandivali, Kurla, Vandre West and Vandre East in the Mumbai Suburban district.
+Vile Parle is part of Mumbai North Central Lok Sabha constituency along with five other Vidhan Sabha constituencies in Mumbai Suburban district, namely Kalina, Chandivali, Kurla, Vandre West and Vandre East.